nickzoic/nick.zoic.org/art/buzzconf-nights-esp8266-flobot-ciril/index.md

 layout: article
 redirect_from: '/etc/buzzconf-nights-esp8266-flobot-ciril/'
 slug: 'buzzconf-nights-esp8266-flobot-ciril'
-tags: IoT conference
+tags: iot, conference
 title: 'The Internet of Toys: ESP8266, Flobot and Ciril'
 ---

-On the 26 May I presented at [Buzzconf Nights](https://buzzconf.io/nights/) in Melbourne about the [ESP8266 WiFi SoC](http://esp8266.com/), its implications and how to use it.
+On the 26 May I presented at [Buzzconf Nights](https://buzzconf.io/) in Melbourne about the [ESP8266 WiFi SoC](http://esp8266.com/), its implications and how to use it.

 And I got to introduce and give a quick demo of the